ajajm/x-post-automation/README.md

 Developer content is abundant.
 Distribution is not.

-This service reduces long-form DEV articles into short, compliant posts suitable for X, while respecting API constraints, rate limits, and operational safety.
+This service reduces long form DEV articles into short, compliant posts suitable for X, while respecting API constraints, rate limits, and operational safety.

 **Key Objectives:**